arashkazemi/tati/README.md

         k.debug(true); // runs until reaching the breakpoint on line 2
                        // (output:  1)
-        k.continue();  // runs until end as there is no other breakpoints
+        k.continue();  // runs until end as no breakpoint remains
                        // (output:  2,3)

 Kensakan is also able to set the script context.
 This can be used to setup